MorgansPlayGames/world-of-skyscape/README.md

 * Monsters
 * Profession
 * Recipes
+* (Locations?!)

 ## Next Todo
-* Seed beginner abilities, buffs, professions, monsters, and items
+* Seed beginner abilities, buffs, monsters, and items
 * Give tasks to guildies
-* Create The whole "Map" seed with locations.
+* Create The whole "Map" model seed with locations.
 Continent all the way down to encounters.

 ## Future Todo
 * Narrow down backend models and bugfix